 When done well, a good logo is the first and most important building block of a company’s entire brand.
 A successful brand conveys a story to its audience, with the goal of forming an emotional connection, creating a long lasting impression that keeps people coming back again and again.
 A logo may be considered a tiny part of this big picture, but a well designed mark sets the tone that the rest of the brand is built on - colours, fonts, voice, personality, patterns, and direction for all future marketing collateral.

-If a company’s logo is outdated it can be extremely challenging, and sometimes completely unachievable, to change consumer perception through simply attempting to alter other assets.
+If a company’s logo design is outdated it can be extremely challenging, and sometimes completely unachievable, to change consumer perception through simply attempting to alter other assets.
 Changing the look of a website, advertising and marketing materials, without first rebranding the logo can lead to a disconnect between different parts of a business, and confusion for customers.
 Similarly, a new business using a logo that is inappropriate for its sector or target market, can steer the rest of the company's branding in the wrong direction from the get go.

 Making sure that first building block is perfectly suited to your business and target audience gives a solid and reliable foundation for a business to tell its story the way it should be told.
 All elements of a business's branding should be consistent and cohesive.
 The best way to ensure this is to start from the logo up!